aws-samples/aws-glue-samples/examples/join_and_relationalize.md

 The easiest way to debug your pySpark ETL scripts is to create a `DevEndpoint' and run your code there.
 You can do this in the AWS Glue console, as described [here in the Developer Guide](https://docs.aws.amazon.com/glue/latest/dg/dev-endpoint-tutorial-prerequisites.html).
-Make sure to follow instruction under section "Creating a Development Endpoint with a VPC".
+Make sure to follow instruction under section "Creating a Development Endpoint for Amazon S3 Data".

 ### 3. Getting started